 Now that I’ve touched on what we’ve gotten accomplished since the end of the Indiegogo campaign, I want to talk about what we have to do and how long we think that should take.

-Select the processor/inform Jay/develop the custom PCBA (2-4 weeks)
+Select the processor/inform developer/create the custom PCBA (2-4 weeks)

-While Jay is developing the PCBA for us, we’ll be writing software for an accelerometer/gyroscope combo.
+While our hardware developer is developing the PCBA for us, we’ll be writing software for an accelerometer/gyroscope combo.
 This will capture positional data and help the Read ‘n Style pen understand how fast it’s scanning.

 FCC certification (2 weeks)

-Once Jay has finished developing our custom PCBA, we’ll need to have the board evaluated and certified by the FCC to make sure it doesn’t emit any harmful radio frequencies
+Once he has finished developing our custom PCBA, we’ll need to have the board evaluated and certified by the FCC to make sure it doesn’t emit any harmful radio frequencies